mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 The activation functions may differ per neuron, they are typically fixed for each layer.\
 The processing element (neuron) perform two operations:

-1. It takes the input and multiplies them with the weights (including intercepts  β zero, which is the bias term).&#x20;
+1. It takes the input and multiplies them with the weights (including intercepts  β zero, which is the bias term).
 2. Puts this into a nonlinear transformation function (logistic regression),

-**MultiLayer Perceptron** (MLP) is made of a input layer, an hidden layer (**feature extractor**) that combine the inputs into features that are then subsequently given to the output layer to make the prediction.&#x20;
+**MultiLayer Perceptron** (MLP) is made of a input layer, an hidden layer (**feature extractor**) that combine the inputs into features that are then subsequently given to the output layer to make the prediction.

 In the fraud analytics setting, complex patterns rarely occur.
-It is recommended to use a neural network with one hidden layer (universal approximator, capable of approximating any function to any desired degree of accuracy on a compact interval).&#x20;
+It is recommended to use a neural network with one hidden layer (universal approximator, capable of approximating any function to any desired degree of accuracy on a compact interval).

 The optimization is more complex: an iterative algorithm is used to optimize a cost-function (continuous target variable - mean squared error cost function, binary target variable - maximum likelihood cost function).\
 The procedure starts from a set of random weights, which are then iteratively adjusted to the patterns in the data using an optimization algorithm (ex. back propagation).